THE name Croston means just that - the town of the preaching cross. The name dates to Saxon times.

 Croston was a hard-working village but it did look after its poor, as sets of alms houses prove.

-On Station Road is the Henry Croston Alms House, which dates to 1692, while on the opposite side of the Yarrow and reached by turning left at the modern bridge is another set of houses built for the poor.
+On Station Road is the Henry Croston Alms House, which dates to 1692, while on the opposite side of the Yarrow and reached by turning left at the modern bridge is another set of houses built for

 These were funded by the Masters family who were landowners and rectors of the church.